-Head and Shoulders Dry Scalp Care with Almond Oil Dandruff Shampoo-Best Budget-friendly Dry Scalp Shampoo
+Head and Shoulders Dry Scalp Care-Best Budget-friendly Dry Scalp Shampoo

 Head and Shoulders has always been prominent among the brands of shampoos claiming to do away with our flaky issue.
 The shampoo will always find a place on my bathroom shelf.
 It gets the job done.
 The almond oil in the shampoo does well to hydrate the scalp as it is easily absorbed while pyrithione zinc and simultaneously deals with the dandruff.
 There are, of course, other products in this line to deal with other requirements like extra conditioning, or cooling for that extra itchy scalp.
 The product claims being dermatologically tested and works its magic in two weeks of use; it has for me at least.
 Its anti-bacterial, anti-fungal and germicidal properties are just added benefits that I’ll take any day.

 - The fact that it’s a well known brand waive off certain concerns of trust.